shubham-attri/Obsidian/Exploring the Use of Personalised AI for Identifying Misinformation on Social Media.md

 Overall, these limitations suggest that the findings of the study should be interpreted with caution and that future work is needed to address these limitations and to develop a more comprehensive understanding of users' perception and AI influence in personalized AI for content moderation.

+## Summary

 Me: Summarize key takeaways from study on promise and risks of personalized AI for combating misinformation.
 Emphasize that further research needed before deploying such an approach given concerns found.

+#promises and #risks
-PDF: The study found that personalized AI has the potential to combat misinformation at scale and that users generally had a positive perception of the approach.
+The study found that personalized AI has the potential to combat misinformation at scale and that users generally had a positive perception of the approach.
 However, there are concerns about the accuracy of the AI, over-reliance on the AI, and ethical considerations around personalized curation and selective exposure.

 The study suggests that further research is needed before deploying such an approach, given the concerns found.
 Future work could explore scenarios where users are prompted to indicate whether they agree or disagree with their AI's predictions and provide reasoning for their (dis)agreement.
 Additionally, future work is needed to address the limitations of the study and to develop a more comprehensive understanding of users' perception and AI influence in personalized AI for content moderation.